Museum Hours:

 Time: 9:45 a.m. to 5:00 p.m.

-In six concurrent sessions taking place throughout the day, fifteen authors of works that draw upon the Roosevelt Library archives -- or focus on the Roosevelt era -- will present author talks (and book signings).
+In six concurrent sessions taking place throughout the day, fourteen authors of works that draw upon the Roosevelt Library archives -- or focus on the Roosevelt era -- will present author talks (and book signings).
 Copies of all the books will be available for sale in the New Deal Store.
 The program begins at 9:45 a.m. with coffee and refreshments.

 Web Content Display Web Content Display